theoperatore/BTJava/README.md

 * Add methods to return the Height and Depth of the tree.
 * Add method to return the Length of the tree.
-* Better commenting and organization of BinaryTree class.